 Yes!
 This gives the best results, and is unlikely to make a mess.

-A pizza stone helps to quickly cook and brown the base of your pizza by providing high direct heat, and allowing steam to escape through the pores in the stone.
+Definitely!
+A pizza stone helps to quickly brown and cook the base of your pizza by providing high direct heat, and allowing steam to escape through the pores in the stone.
+Just make sure you preheat your stone first.

 How hot should my oven be for a frozen pizza?